 How to Get to Aljezur

 The nearest airport is in Faro, 125 kilometres and a 1.5-hour drive away, although it is also just a 2.5-hour drive to Lisbon’s international airport where you’ll probably find more flight options.
+For checking out flights we usually use SkyScanner as they have the fastest and most accurate flight search site (in our opinion, of course).

 If you don’t want to rent a car you can take a Rede Expressos bus from Sete Rios station in Lisbon (3.5 hrs / €20).
 From Faro there are frequent buses or trains to Lagos (2 hrs / €10), then you can take an Eva or Rede Expressos bus to Zambujeira do Mar (1 hr / €10).
 There is great scenery along the way from either direction and the buses are clean and comfortable (and have wifi).